jeff-dillon/bajillion/README.md

 [^1]: average estimate for 1 year

-Give the app a billionaire and a State, and the big problem to solve and the app will tell you the relative expense for the average person in your state.
+Give the app a billionaire and a State and the app will tell you the relative expense for a billionaire to solve a world problem compared to typical expeses for someone in the given state.
 ## Data Sources

 1. [Forbes List of Billionaires](https://www.forbes.com/real-time-billionaires/)